ibm-cloud-docs/power-iaas/global-replication-service.md

 Collect the following information from the primary site to request for onboarding the auxiliary volumes on the secondary site:
 1. Fetch the Cloud Resource Name (CRN) of the {{site.data.keyword.powerSys_notm}} workspace instance where the master volumes are located (primary site).
-2. Fetch the names from **auxVolumeName** field of master volumes from primary site to onboard a list of names of auxiliary volume.
+2. Fetch the auxiliary volume names from **auxVolumeName** field of master volumes from primary site for onboarding.

 The onboarding operation creates a volume ID for each onboarded auxiliary volume.
 When the master volume (in primary site) is a part of a volume group, the onboarding operation creates a volume group ID for the existing volume group on the storage host.
 It adds the new auxiliary volume IDs to the new group ID.

 Volume IDs and group ID for master-aux volume pair are different on primary and secondary sites.
 However, you can check other fields such as **materVolumeName**, **auxVolumeName**, and **consistencyGroupName** to identify mater-aux volume pair.

 The onboarding operation is an asynchronous operation that can take some time that depends upon the number of volumes.
-Use the [Get the information of volume onboarding operation](/apidocs/power-cloud#pcloud-volume-onboarding-get) request to check the status of the operation.
+Use the [Get the information of volume onboarding operation](/apidocs/power-cloud#pcloud-volume-onboarding-get) request to check the status of the onboarding operation.

 ## Performing a failover and failback operation
 {: #perform-fail-over-back}

-When you want to access the auxiliary volumes from the secondary site upon a primary site failure, you must stop the volume-group by using [Perform an action (start stop reset) on a volume group](/apidocs/power-cloud#pcloud-volumegroups-action-post)] request that set the **access** parameter to true.
+When you want to access the auxiliary volumes from the secondary site upon a primary site failure, stop the volume-group by using [Perform an action on a volume group](/apidocs/power-cloud#pcloud-volumegroups-action-post)] API with **access** flag as true.

-When the site is back, you can start the volume group by using [Perform an action (start stop reset) on a volume group](/apidocs/power-cloud#pcloud-volumegroups-action-post)] request.
+When the site is back, you can start the volume group by using [Perform an action on a volume group](/apidocs/power-cloud#pcloud-volumegroups-action-post)] API.
 The failback operation resumes the replication back to primary site.
 Any input and output that is performed on remote site is lost.

 ## Impacts on other {{site.data.keyword.powerSys_notm}} operations
 {: #impacts-on-powervs}